Maldives Diving: Discovering Common Fishes in the Maldives

 Sweetlips

-Characterized by their unique and vibrant patterns, Sweetlips are a common and eye-catching presence on the Maldivian reefs.
+With their vibrant patterns, Sweetlips are a common and eye-catching presence on the Maldivian reefs.
 These colorful fishes, including the Harlequin Sweetlips and the Black-Spotted Sweetlips, are known for their distinctive markings and playful demeanor.
 Divers often encounter schools of Sweetlips hovering above coral formations, adding a sense of liveliness to the underwater landscape.

 Trevally